 Civil War cannonball found in Kansas City area tree

 INDEPENDENCE, Mo.
-(AP) — A worker has found a Civil War cannonball lodged in a Kansas City area tree that he was hired to take down.
+(AP) — A worker has found what's believed to be a Civil War cannonball lodged in a Kansas City area tree that he was hired to take down.

 Property owner Randall Pratt says a cannonball also was found when the property was restored in 1980.
 That cannonball, which had been shot into a wall, is in a county museum.
 Pratt plans to keep the latest find at the home.